Coming in or staying home, Seattle workers agree pre-COVID office is gone

 While many remote employees have been ready, and sometimes desperate, to return to the office, others are kicking and screaming the whole way.
 They’ve resisted return-to-office mandates, bargained for exemptions or even threatened to quit, as happened recently with Boeing and the city of Seattle.

-We asked Seattle area workers how their journeys back are — or aren’t — going.
+We asked Seattle-area workers how their journeys back are — or aren’t — going.
 Most didn’t want their names or the names of their employers used, for fear of angering higher-ups or colleagues.
 Their stories help explain why returning has so thoroughly divided the business community, and why it’s unlikely to be resolved anytime soon.

 “You’re feeding off your co-workers when you’re all in the office”

-For workers who wanted to return to the office full or part-time, the appeal of going back ranged from the profound to the mundane.
+For workers who wanted to return to the office full or part time, the appeal of going back ranged from the profound to the mundane.
 Several offered the now-familiar rationales of escaping the distractions or isolation of the home office.
-For other return-to-office advocates, the motivations were more pragmatic: the office makes it easier to do their jobs.
+For other return-to-office advocates, the motivations were more pragmatic: The office makes it easier to do their jobs.

 Colton Teglovic, an associate director at the Seattle office of commercial real estate brokerage Savills, said the office is where he can more easily gather the tips and other business intel crucial to landing complicated leasing deals.